TOILmodular/Yarns/README.md

 | encoder.h | Pin_15 | Pin_0 |
 | encoder.h | GPIOC | GPIOA |

 If you want to see more about the chip programming process, you can check out my [YouTube video](https://youtu.be/TBMySGm7jKk) about my other MI clone build of the Braids module.
 The process described in there is also valid for the Yarns module.
+You can also check my [YouTube video](https://youtu.be/JyCg-v-TcFA) about this module.

 ## STM32F103 Version
 CAUTION!
 There are three different versions of the Blue Pill board available.